VMSB-343: Northern China

 After returning to Hawaii many of the original members of VMSB-343 rotated home.
 The squadron was reformed with the addition of numerous personnel from VMSB-241 that were also rotating back through Hawaii.
-In September 1945 the squadron set sail for China onboard the USS Arneb.
-During the voyage the ship endured Tyohoon Louise off the coast of Okinawa.
-The Arneb arrived at Jiaozhou Bay, Tsingtao where the squadron unloaded and began operations at Tsang Kou Airfield, a former Japanese Airfield.
+In September 1945, the squadron set sail for China onboard the USS Arneb.
+During the voyage the ship endured Typhoon Louise off the coast of Okinawa.
+The Arneb arrived at Jiaozhou Bay, Tsingtao, where the squadron unloaded and began operations at Tsang Kou Airfield, a former Japanese Airfield.
 The squadron began flying show-of-strength patrols on November 1, 1945.
 On December 8, Marine Aircraft Group 32 was tasked to fly an aerial show of strength over the Shantung Peninsula on the anniversary of the attack on Pearl Harbor.
 Six of the squadron's twelve aircraft got caught in a blinding snowstorm flying beneath the clouds on the return to Tsingtao and crashed near Pingdu.
 Only two of the twelve squadron personnel involved in this flight survived, and two of the bodies were never recovered.

 On May 16, 1946, 78 marines from the squadron were transferred to other MAG-32 units while the remaining 128 marines embarked on the USS General J. C. Breckinridge (AP-176) to return to the United States.
 The ship arrived at San Francisco on June 2, 1946.
 The squadron was decommissioned on June 10, 1946.